 Land, buildings and equipment are stated at cost, if purchased, or at fair value, if donated, less depreciation.
 Assets with lives greater than one year and that have a value greater than \$5,000 for movable assets, renovations and building additions that add value or extend the life of the assets, as well as all land and construction costs of new buildings, are capitalized.
 Depreciation is calculated on the straight-line method based on the estimated useful lives of the assets.
 Amortization of leasehold improvements is computed using the straight-line method over the shorter of the remaining lease term or the estimated useful lives of the improvements.
-Assets held under capital leases are recorded at the lower of the net present value of the minimum lease payments or the fair value of the leased asset at the inception of the lease.
-Amortization expense of capital leases is computed using the straight-line method over the assets or the period of the related lease.
+Assets held under finance leases are recorded at the lower of the net present value of the minimum lease payments or the fair value of the leased asset at the inception of the lease.